pbomb/flow-immutable-models/README.md

 ### How it works

-This codemod modifies any file that exports Flow type declarations named like `*Interface`.
+This codemod modifies any file that exports Flow type declarations named like `*ModelType`.
 For each matching exported Flow type, a model class will be created.
 If this script is re-run and the model class already exists, it will be processed again and replaced, meaning it is safe to run this script multiple times against the same files.

 ### Class design